Malik McLemore

-Malik Jordan McLemore (born 16 January 1997) is a German-American professional footballer who plays as an attacking midfielder for 1.
-FC Schweinfurt 05.
+Malik Jordan McLemore (born 16 January 1997) is a German professional footballer who plays as an attacking midfielder for Lokomotive Leipzig in Regionalliga Nordost.

 Career

 McLemore made his professional debut for Greuther Fürth in the 2.
 Bundesliga on 8 March 2020, coming on as a substitute in the 83rd minute for Kenny Prince Redondo in the away match against Holstein Kiel, which finished as a 1–1 draw.
 In July 2021, he signed for tier-four Regionalliga Bayern club 1.
 FC Schweinfurt 05.